 Even your savings accounts will carry a rate.
 Please make sure you’re aware of what it is, so you know how much money you’ll make by storing your cash with that particular bank.

 Borrowing money can be a complicated process.
-And if you’re considering a new loan or even a credit card, you must do plenty of research.
-This is the only way to ensure that you’re getting the best deal possible based on your specific financial situation.
+And if you’re considering a new loan or even a credit card, CreditNinja suggests you do plenty of research.
+That way you can ensure that you’re getting the best deal possible based on your specific financial situation!

 Ready to learn more about interest rates, handling your finances, and more?
 Check out the CreditNinja dojo for hundreds of resources, available to everyone for free!